raspberrypilearning/create-your-own-world/en/step_4.md

 --- /task ---

 --- task ---
-Click the flag and move your `player` sprite over the orange door.
-Does your sprite move to the next screen?
+Click the flag, and then move your `player` sprite until it touches the orange door.
+Does the sprite move to the next screen?
 Does the `room`{:class="blockdata"} variable change to `2`?

 ![screenshot](images/world-room-test.png)
 --- /task ---